MRCIEU/PhenoSpD/README.md

 More details of these options are decribed below

-### option 1.
+### Option 1.
 Phenotypic correlation estimation and multiple testing correlciton using GWAS summary results

 We provided an example of the PhenSpD input file, `data/PhenoSpD_input_example.txt`, in the PhenoSpD package.